Drinfeld-Stuhler modules: Complex multiplication

 It is clear that $E\cong O_K$.
 One easily checks that the elements of $E$ commute with $\phi_\alpha$, $\alpha\in O_K$, and $\phi_z$.
 Therefore $E\subseteq \End(\phi)$.
 Since $O_K$ is a maximal $A$-order in $K$, Theorem \ref{thmEnd} implies that $\End(\phi)\cong O_K$. \end{example}

-\begin{defn} Let $K$ be an imaginary field extension of $F$ of degree $d$, and $E$ an $A$-order in $K$.
+\begin{defn} For the rest of this section, unless indicated otherwise, $K$ denotes an imaginary field extension of $F$ of degree $d$, and $O_K$ denotes the integral closure of $A$ in $K$.
+An \textit{$A$-order} $E$ in $K$ is an $A$-subalgebra of $O_K$, which has the same unity element as $O_K$ and such that $O_K/E$ has finite cardinality.
 We say that a Drinfeld-Stuhler $O_D$-module $\phi$ over a field of generic $A$-characteristic has \textit{complex multiplication} by $E$ (or has \textit{CM}, for short) if $E\cong\End(\phi)$.
 Note that in that case $K$ necessarily embeds into $D$.
 A \textit{CM subfield} of $D$ is a commutative subfield of $D$ which is an imaginary extension of $F$ of degree $d$. \end{defn}